Tokko55v2/machine-learning-worskhop-accenture/README.md

-# Please follow the instructions! - is req. for the workshop
+# Please follow the instructions below! - is req. for the workshop
 ## Get started - Mac OSX  (Windows below)

 ### Install Homebrew -TERMINAL COMMANS